mithildabhi/mithildabhi/README.md

 - Utilized **Pandas** and **NumPy** for data analysis and processing
 - Collaborated with real-world client teams, enhancing communication and delivery skills
 - Created visualizations with Matplotlib/Seaborn to support business decisions

-### 🔹 Data Science Intern
-**Prodigy InfoTech** | *May 2025*
-- Visualized data distributions using bar charts and histograms
-- Performed data cleaning and EDA on the Titanic dataset to uncover trends
-- Built a decision tree model to predict customer purchase behavior
-- Developed a linear regression model for house price prediction
-- Created K-Means clustering models to group similar data points

 ---